wandb/codesearchnet/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

+## Scope

+We anticipate the the community will design custom architectures and use frameworks other than Tensorflow.
+Furthermore, we anticipate that other datasets beyond the ones provided in this project might be useful.
+It is not our intention to integrate all of best models and datasets into this repository as a superset of all available ideas.
+Rather, we intend to provide baseline approaches and provide a central place of reference with links to related repositories in the community.
+Therefore, we are accepting pull requests for the following items:

+- Bug fixes
+- Updates to documentation, including links to your project(s) where improvements to the baseline have been made.
+- Minor improvements to the code.

+Please open an issue if you are unsure regarding the best course of action.

 ## Submitting a pull request

 0. [Fork][fork] and clone the repository